fdebrus/Nikobus-HA/README.md

   - Button press events can be used as triggers in Home Assistant automations. **_pressed_**, **_released_**, **_short pressed_**, **_long pressed_** are detected and reported to HA.
 See **Automation** section below for details.
   - Virtual buttons can be created within Home Assistant and mapped to Nikobus.

-**Important Note:** The integration maintains synchronization with Nikobus using two methods:
+**Important Note:** The integration maintains in sync with Nikobus using two methods:

 **a**.
 Any physical button must be included in the button_config file.
 This ensures that when the button is pressed, it triggers a refresh of the impacted module(s) and immediately updates Home Assistant (HA).